jorgebucaran/fisher/README.md

 ### Changing the installation path

-Use the `$fisher_path` environment variable to change the location where functions, completions, and configuration snippets will be copied to when installing a package.
-The default location is your fish configuration directory (`~/.config/fish`).

-> **Note:** Why?
-By default, fisher expands packages into the fish configuration directory, causing existing files (such as `fish_prompt.fish`) to be overwritten!
-If you want to keep your own custom functions, completions, and configuration snippets away from Fisher, do this.
-Or just keep everything in the same place.
+Fisher expands packages into your fish configuration directory, causing existing files to be overwritten!
+If you have custom files and want to keep them separate, add the following code to your fish configuration file (`~/.config/fish/config.fish`).

 ```fish
 set -g fisher_path /path/to/another/location